xmos/lib_xud/module_xud/doc/overview.rst

 For the L and G series the implementation requires the use of an external ULPI transceiver such as the SMSC USB33XX range.
 U-Series devices include an integrated USB transceiver.
-Threes libraries, with identical interfaces, are provided - one each for  L, G and U-Series devices.
+Three libraries, with identical interfaces, are provided - one each for  L, G and U-Series devices.